blrobin2/blrobin2.github.io/_posts/2025-03-25-fanny-and-alexander.md

 The scene with the chest—wow, what a moment.
 I've thought about it often.

-<a href="https://boxd.it/5eCrqd">I watched the miniseries version of this a little over a year ago</a>.
+<a href="https://boxd.it/5eCrqd" target="_blank" rel="noopener">I watched the miniseries version of this a little over a year ago</a>.
 The curious viewer may find the total experience of the movie lacking precisely because the film removes some of the careful textures and relationships to arrive at a manageable runtime.
 Then again, these may just be things I notice because I've seen the full version.
 The parts I connected to the most from the miniseries were Alexander's flights of fancy, which are only represented here in the tiniest way.

 So, while this is still a tremendous film, I prefer the full-length version.
 That said, despite the title, neither gives much attention to Fanny.